 Many Colorado secondary students may benefit from the flexibility to choose primarily digital (but also face-to-face career tech) courses from outside their district while maintaining enrollment in their home school.
 Students' ability to "self-blend" courses in this manner is hampered by school district control of perpupil funding and course options.
-As of August 2015, 10 states have bypassed the old system and enacted a version of Course Choice or Course Access.
+As of August 2018, 13 states had bypassed the old system and enacted a version of Course Choice or Course Access.